Date Published: May 2019

 The CSF Manufacturing Profile (NISTIR 8183) can be used as a roadmap for managing cybersecurity risk for manufacturers and is aligned with manufacturing sector goals and industry best practices.
 It provides a voluntary, risk-based approach for managing cybersecurity activities and cyber risk to manufacturing systems.
 The Manufacturing Profile is meant to complement but not replace current cybersecurity standards and industry guidelines that the manufacturer is embracing.

-We encourage you to use the Comment Template (see "Supplemental Material" links on this page) when submitting your comments.
+We encourage you to use the Comment Template (see "Supplemental Material" links) when submitting your comments.

 NOTE: A call for patent claims is included on page iv of this draft.
 For additional information, see the Information Technology Laboratory (ITL) Patent Policy--Inclusion of Patents in ITL Publications.

-Keywords Cybersecurity Framework (CSF); distributed control systems (DCS); industrial control systems (ICS); information security; manufacturing; network security; programmable logic controllers (PLC); risk management; security controls; supervisory control and data acquisition (SCADA) systems; computer security
+Keywords computer security; Cybersecurity Framework (CSF); distributed control systems (DCS); industrial control systems (ICS); information security; manufacturing; network security; programmable logic controllers (PLC); risk management; security controls; supervisory control and data acquisition (SCADA) systems

 Audit and Accountability;